Amazon CloudWatch

 log_group_template

-Template for Log Group name using Fluent Bit record_accessor syntax.
-This field is optional and if configured it overrides the log_group_name.
-If the template translation fails, an error is logged and the log_group_name (which is still required) is used instead.
-See the tutorial below for an example.
+Optional.
+Template for the log group name using Fluent Bit record_accessor syntax.
+If configured, this field overrides the log_group_name.
+If the template translation fails, an error is logged and the log_group_name is used instead.
+See the tutorial for an example.

 log_stream_name